aptmac/sysadmin1/command-list.md

 | :wq | save and quit |
 | :x | save and quit |
 | :q! | quit without saving |

+Exercise: open the supplied grepfile with VIM and practice navigating the file and making adjustments in both command and input mode.
+Practice exiting and saving.

 ## Input & Output